SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 >
 > 3.a.1 Age-standardized prevalence of current tobacco use among persons aged 15 years and older

-This target is interpreted to be about tobacco use and production, in reference to implementation of the WHO FCTC.
+This target is interpreted to cover research about tobacco use and production, or implementation of the WHO FCTC.
 WHO FCTC is a treaty from 2003 which aims to reduce tobacco use, via reducing supply and demand.
 There are several strands of tobacco control measures, including protecting public health policy from industry influence, tax measures, regulation of contents of tobacco products, regulation of packaging and labelling, warnings about risks, bans on advertising and sales to minors, support for those with addictions, support for alternatives for those who grow tobacco, and reductions in illicit trade of tobacco (<a id="WHOFCTC">[Regional Office for Europe, n.d.](#f16)</a>)

 This query consists of 3 phrases.